Get free heat pump quotes

 Malfunctioning thermostat

-If the heat pump isn’t heating, it could be because of a problem with the thermostat.
+There could be a problem with the thermostat.
 The first thing to do is check that the thermostat is set to ‘heat’ and set at the correct temperature.

-If it’s set at the correct temperature, but there’s still no heat, it could be that the thermostat is out of battery (if it’s battery operated), or that you have a tripped circuit.
-In both cases, either replace the batteries or check your circuit breaker.
+If the thermostat is set correctly but there’s still no heat, it could be that the thermostat is out of range, that the battery is dead (if it’s battery-operated), or that a circuit breaker on your electrical panel has been tripped.
+The first step is to replace the batteries and check your circuit breaker.

-If that still hasn’t solved the issue, it’s possible the thermostat isn’t calibrated correctly, in which case you should contact a professional to get it fixed.
+However, if that still hasn’t solved the issue, the thermostat may be incorrectly calibrated, so you should contact a professional to get it fixed.

 Closed radiator valves or blocked air filters

-If you have an air or ground source heat pump, there could be an issue with your radiators.
-Make sure that the control valves (which are usually on one side of the radiator) are open.
+If you have an air or ground-source heat pump, your radiators could be in trouble.
+Ensure that the control valves (usually on one side of the radiator) are open.

-If you have an air-to-air heat pump, check the air filters in your ducts.
-Dirty air filters could be blocking hot air from entering the home.
-If they seem dirty, try cleaning them with water, or get them replaced.
+For those who have an air-to-air heat pump, check the air filters in your ducts.
+Dirty air filters can block hot air from entering the home.
+You can clean them using the recommended method.
+Physical blockages inside your home, such as furnishings blocking vents and registers, may also exist.

 Loss of electrical supply to the heat pump